MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M04-Unit 6 Create a Traffic Manager profile using the Azure portal.md

 1. On the Azure portal home page, select **Create a resource**.

-1. In the search box at the top of the page, type **Traffic Manager profile**, and then select it from the pop-up list.
+1. In the search box at the top of the page, enter **Traffic Manager profile**, and then select it from the pop-up list.

    ![Picture 20](../media/create-tmprofile-1.png)